- Environment & Conservation

 In east Ballard, Ship Canal Water Quality Project activities occur near 11th Avenue NW and NW 45th Street.
 These activities include building:

 Elements of the Ship Canal Water Quality Project in east Ballard are currently in the design phase.
 Construction is expected in 2019.

-Once complete, the Ship Canal Water Quality project will prevent 60 million gallons of raw sewage and polluted stormwater from flowing into Lake Union, the Ship Canal, and Salmon Bay each year.
+Once complete, the Ship Canal Water Quality project will prevent over 60 million gallons of raw sewage and polluted stormwater from flowing into Lake Union, the Ship Canal, and Salmon Bay each year.